 French Dip Roast

-Made with either one of our chuck or rump roasts
+Made with our rump roasts or round steak

 Broth or Stock, enough to cover the roast.